fatmasevinck/enetLTS/paper/paper.md

 To determine updated parameter $\lambda$ (`lambdaw`) in reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` [@Friedman21R].

 Several plots are available for the results: `plotCoef.enetLTS()` visualizes the coefficients, `plotResid.enetLTS()` plots the values of residuals vs fitted values, and `plotDiagnostic.enetLTS()` allows to produce various diagnostic plots for the final model fit.
-Examples of these plots are shown in Figure \ref{fig:plotexamplesGuas}.
+Some examples of these plots are shown in Figure \ref{fig:plotexamplesGuas}.

 ![Examples of plot functions of residuals (left); diagnostic (right)\label{fig:plotexamplesGuas}](JOSSgausNCI60.png)

-# Example: Robust and Sparse Binary Regression
+# Example: Robust and Sparse Binary Regression (`family="binomial"`)

 In order to provide an example for binary regression, we simulate the data and apply the `enetLTS()`function with the option `family="binomial"`.